Elbow instability refers to a laxity in the elbow joint that may cause the joint to catch, pop, or slide out of place during certain arm movements.

-Usually, it is associated with dislocation or fracture-dislocation of elbow but can occur after isolated valgus or varus overloading can also leading to ligament ruptures.
+Usually, it is associated with dislocation or fracture-dislocation of the elbow but can occur after isolated valgus or varus overloading can also be leading to ligament ruptures.

-Untreated, the acute instability may lead to chronic instability.
+Untreated, acute instability may lead to chronic instability.

 The injuries of the elbow especially those associated with dislocation need to be managed well to avoid the lingering instability.

 Severe injuries are evident.
 Injuries of lesser degree will be revealed by bruising and swelling on the medial or lateral aspect of the elbow, suggesting an acute injury to the underlying structures.
 Tenderness to palpation will further suggest injury.